Function of the Parathyroid Hormone

 Pathophysiology of primary hyperparathyroidism

 Due to the effect of PTH on the target structures including kidneys and bones (see above), elevated PTH levels increase the calcium levels as well as decrease the serum phosphate levels.

 Clinical signs of primary hyperparathyroidism

-The three characteristic manifestation locations are the kidneys, the bones, and the gastrointestinal tract.
-Therefore, the classic triad of symptoms is also summarized as “stones, bones, and abdominal groans”.
+Clinical manifestations of primary hyperparathyroidism are typically restricted to kidneys, bones, and the gastrointestinal tract.
+Therefore, the classic triad of symptoms is also summarized as ‘stones, bones, and abdominal groans’.

-Depression is the most common manifestation form with regard to psychiatric changes.
+Depression is the most common psychiatric manifestation.

-Diagnosing primary hyperparathyroidism
+Diagnosis of primary hyperparathyroidism

 Differential diagnoses (DD) of primary hyperparathyroidism

 The differential diagnoses associated with primary hyperparathyroidism include diseases involving increased serum calcium levels.

 The most common cause of hypercalcemia is hypercalcemia caused by tumors.
 However, they may lead to hypercalcemia due to osteolysis caused by bone metastases and ectopic PTH secretion, i.e., in cases of bronchial carcinoma.